iviviano/Algorithms/Grading/HW2.md

 Homework Base:      20/20
 Problem  1:         -/10
 Problem  2:         -/10
 Problem  3:         -1/10 Your implementation correctly identifies whenever the elements of sublist appear in biglist in order.
 However, it does not determine whether they appear consecutively.
 For example, (has-sublist? '(x y z) '(a x y b z)) should return #f.
-One way to fix this is with a helper predicate that recognizes if the elements of sublist are the first elements
+One way to fix this is with a helper predicate that recognizes if the elements of a sublist are the first elements of a biglist.
-Problem  4:         -2/10
+Problem  4:         -2/10 Incomplete procedure.
 Problem  5:         /10
 Problem  6:         /10
 Problem  7:         /10